 As a House freshman in 2011, Vicky took on the Federal Energy Regulatory Commission (FERC) which had ordered the destruction of 1,200 homes and other structures at the Lake of the Ozarks as part of its approval of a Shoreline Management Plan needed to operate the hydroelectric plant at the Lake.
 Her refusal to back down led FERC to rescind the order.

-Through her service on the House Armed Services Committee, Vicky has been instrumental in passing legislation that prioritized national defense, including over $300 million in military construction funds to strengthen the missions at Fort Leonard Wood and Whiteman Air Force Base as well as leading efforts on the Budget Committee to restore $30 billion in scheduled defense cuts.
+Through her service on the House Armed Services Committee, Vicky has been instrumental in passing legislation that prioritizes national defense, including leading efforts to restore $30 billion in scheduled defense cuts.

 In 2013, Vicky helped craft a Farm Bill which cuts spending and eliminates unnecessary programs while still expanding markets for American agriculture products, encouraging agriculture research, and providing a low-level safety net to ensure America’s food security.